 Our unique program, staffed by an interdisciplinary team of experts in behavioral health, medical sciences and rehabilitation, blends two weeks of intensive inpatient treatment with one week of outpatient treatment specifically tailored to meet the needs of each child’s circumstances.
 We also teach parents and caregivers how to support their child for the best long-term results.

-We provide intensive, interdisciplinary pain rehabilitation during a two-part, three-week program that includes both an inpatient and outpatient component at our peaceful Shaker campus.
+We provide intensive, interdisciplinary pain rehabilitation during a two-part, three-week program that includes both an inpatient and outpatient component at our peaceful Cleveland Clinic Children's Hospital for Rehabilitation.

 Patients and families should plan to arrive at 8:30 a.m. on the day of admission.
 The first day will primarily be information gathering, assessments and evaluations.
 Parents typically stay through the morning of the first day as their child adjusts to hospital staff and routines.
 Therapists may evaluate your child while you are waiting or speaking with other staff members.

-Patients are admitted to the Children's Hospital for Rehabilitation on our Shaker Campus to be treated on an inpatient basis.
+Patients are admitted to the Children's Hospital for Rehabilitation Campus to be treated on an inpatient basis.
 They will be evaluated by:

 - Pediatric physician